m3dwards/parity-website/content/directory/breslins/index.md

 [[products]]
-  title = "Review of accounting and tax arrangements" description = "Free 30 minute video call with a senior member of Breslins expert Accountancy Team to discuss your accounting and tax requirements" price_prx = "FREE" price_gbp = ""
+  title = "Accounting and tax review" description = "Free 30 minute video call with a senior member of Breslins expert Accountancy Team to discuss your accounting and tax requirements" price_prx = "FREE" price_gbp = ""